wombats-writing-code/xoces/README.md

 **widget.render()**

 Calling this method renders the widget onto screen.
-This method expects the id of the container element that wraps the widget.
-If the name you provided is not found, it will create an element and
+This method expects either the container or the id of the container element that wraps the widget.
+If the name you provided is not found, it will create an element and append it to the body.
+We recommend you always specify a container.

 ```
 myWidget.render({